The Vocabulary Bowl

 Every word you (or your students) master after you sign up will add a point to your school's total, and bring your school one step closer to winning the bowl!

 Aside from a better vocabulary?
 Lots.

-We also award a nifty banner to each month's winning school, and to the overall winners from every state at the end of the bowl.
+We also award a nifty banner to each month's winning high school and middle school, to the top ten schools in each division, and to the overall winners from every state at the end of the bowl.
 That's a lot of banners!

 All students attending K-12 schools in the United States and Canada are eligible to participate.
 Simply sign up for Vocabulary.com and select your school when you create your profile.
 Read the full contest rules for details.